 hour workshop format, with a break in the middle, is the ideal situation.

 Workshops can be tailored and adapted to suit the needs of venues and participants.

 Some of the

 workshops have already been done with Education Centres, PDST, Religious Education Support

-Service, the Diocesan Advisors and the Religion Teachers' Association.
+Service, RE Cluster Days, Diocesan Advisors and the Religion Teachers' Association.